-The voluntary role of Council is advisory, rather than advocacy, in nature.
-The difference between these two roles is considered as follows: An advisor seeks to inform a process, while and advocate seeks to ensure a particular outcome.
+This volunteer role of Council is advisory, rather than advocacy, in nature.
+The difference between the two roles is considered as follows: An advisor seeks to inform a process, while an advocate seeks to ensure a particular outcome.
 While the Council is not a board or comprised of elected officials, its focus on bringing the community voice to health planning is vital in both creating a better health system and in supporting Albertans where they live.
-Council operates at a system-wide level to improve seniors health and continuing care system access and supports.
+Council operates at a system-wide level to improve access and supports for sexual and gender minorities.